How to Use Auto Reframe in Premiere Pro

 1 by 11 by 11 by 1

-Now if we were to do this manually, would mean that we would have to edit and change most, if not all of our footage to make sure that everything fits into the new size.
+Now if we were to do this manually, it would mean that we would have to edit and change most, if not all of our footage to make sure that everything fits into the new size.
 In some cases this would take a lot of effort.

 effect controlseffect controlseffect controls

-So instead let’s at the auto reframing functionality that is now in Premiere Pro.
+So instead let’s look at the auto reframing functionality that is now in Premiere Pro.
 It is very easy to use and saves you a lot of time, so let’s jump straight into it.

 In the project panel, right click on your sequence and then select Auto Reframe Sequence.